 - Dry your pomegranate seeds on a paper towel.
 It’s important that they’re completely dry, otherwise, they’ll become a mushy mess.

 - Lay parchment paper on a baking tray.
-Spread your pomegranate arils over the paper, then cover with plastic wrap.
+Spread your pomegranate arils over the paper, then cover them with plastic wrap.
 Flash freeze for 2 hours.

 - Thaw in the refrigerator overnight or on the countertop for 30 minutes.
-Or enjoy your pomegranate arils straight out of the freezer as an ice cold snack on a hot day!
+Or enjoy your pomegranate arils straight out of the freezer as an ice-cold snack on a hot day!

 How Long You Can Expect Your Frozen Pomegranate Seeds To Last

 Unfortunately, pomegranate arils kept in the refrigerator will only last a measly 4-5 days.

 Here’s the good news: by freezing your pomegranate seeds, you extend their shelf life to at least one year!

 Remember to write the date on them, so you don’t accidentally forget about them until they’ve gone bad!

 How To Tell If Your Pomegranate Seeds Have Gone Bad

 Here are the telltale signs that your pomegranate arils are ready for the trash: